cuinjune/home-screen/README.md

 <img src="screenshot1.jpg" width="250"/>

 The icons are being added from bottom to top order so the most frequent used apps can always stay at the bottom.
-And the app names are randomly generated whenever apps the icons are generated.
+And the app names are randomly generated whenever the icons are generated.

 You can use the text field at the top to type and submit a number of app icons to generate.